 “Take a long, slow breath in through your nose, hold your breath for 1,2,3… breathe out slowly through your mouth.
 Do this three times.”

 This grounding exercise can help your child turn their thoughts outwards and away from their anxious feelings inside:

 Look around and name in your head, not aloud, the following:

-Tip: get them to practice not only answering but asking questions too.
+Tip: get them to practise not only answering questions, but asking them too.